 In subsequent years, the number of Border Patrol stations was gradually reduced to seven.
 This number held firm until June of 1976 when the Duluth, MN Station was reopened, bringing the present number of stations in the sector to eight.

-Deputy Chief Patrol Agent: Douglas E. Harrison
+Acting Chief Patrol Agent: Douglas E. Harrison

 Service Area: North Dakota, Minnesota, Wisconsin, South Dakota, Iowa, Nebraska, Kansas, and Missouri.

 Sector Headquarters Location: 1816 17th Street NE, Grand Forks, ND 58203

 Stations: Stations of the Grand Forks Sector are located in Grand Forks, N.D., Bottineau, N.D., Duluth, Minn., Grand Marais, Minn., International Falls, Minn., Pembina, N.D., Portal, N.D., and Warroad, Minn.

 Contact Information: Phone Number - (701) 772-3056; Sector Mailing Address - U.S. Border Patrol Sector, 1816 17th Street NE, Grand Forks, ND 58203.